 You could argue that most of Bivins’ contemporaries who rank ahead of him deserve it.
 But I consider him a classic example of a much better guy than anybody can really appreciate from across the decades.

-One of the 5 best light heavyweights in history and probably a top 20 heavyweight; his skill and heart are beyond reproach.
+One of the 3 best light heavyweights in history and probably a top 20 heavyweight; his skill and heart are beyond reproach.
+Real Boxing historians don’t underate him but general fans do and it’s a shame as to me he is top ten all-time!

 83(50)-12-2, never had the opportunity to fight for a world title.